Birne94/Coffee-in-the-Cloud/docs/architecture/frontend.md

 The controller contains two important methods. *update()* is called, when the user wants to change his password.
 As usually, the user has to enter his new password twice and the function then verifies the password.

 Moreover as mentioned before, the balance of a user can be changed by the admin.
-If so, *update_balance()* is executed and shows an alert if succeeded.
+If so, *update_balance()* is executed and shows an alert-message if succeeded.